 The problem with this is that you're trying to turn a huge, heavy, steaming hot bowling ball-type object (which may or may not be filled with stuffing) upside down, and it's really hard to do without ruining your oven mitts or burning yourself or dropping it or - even worse - breaking the fragile skin, which must remain intact at all costs or those precious turkey juices will evaporate away and leave you with a dry bird.
 The prevention of which was the whole point in the first place!

 The other thing to do of course is brining.
 I find that when I'm cooking a brined turkey it is so forgiving, it really just does not want to dry out, which is why I do it.
 It's a little like insurance, just in case this is one of those years when the dark meat seems to take forever to get thoroughly cooked, and you are waiting in dread of dry white meat for the dang thing to finish cooking.
-(Here's our recipe for brine, in case you want to try it).
+(Here's my recipe for brine, if you want to try it).